Yet another fast variant of Newton's method for nonconvex optimization

-The $\calO\left( | \log (\epsilon)|\epsilon^{-3/2} \right)$ complexity order in $\epsilon$ only differs by the factor $|\log(\epsilon)|$ from the optimal order for nonconvex second-order methods \cite{CartGoulToin18a}, a factor which is typically small for practical values of $\epsilon$.
+Regrouping all the problem's dependent constant of the last theorem and keeping the worst dependency w.r.t $\epsilon$, we derive a $\calO\left( | \log (\epsilon)|\epsilon^{-3/2} \right)$ complexity order in $\epsilon$ that only differs by the factor $|\log(\epsilon)|$ from the optimal order for nonconvex second-order methods \cite{CartGoulToin18a}, a factor which is typically small for practical values of $\epsilon$.
 The \al{AN2C} algorithm thus enjoys a better complexity order than that of past hybrid algorithms \cite{CurtRobi18,LiuLiWangYiYang18, GoldQuanTrot66} for which the order is $\calO\left(\epsilon^{-2}\right)$.
 However, it is marginally worse than that of the more complex second-order linesearch of \cite{RoyeWrig18} which attains the optimal order.
 Moreover, we see in the proof of Theorem~\ref{Complexity bound} that the $|\log\epsilon|$ term appears because of \eqref{upperSkndivgrad} and \eqref{Skcurvbound} and we may hope that the number of $s_k^{curv}$ iterations is typically much less than its worst-case $\mathcal{O}\left(\epsilon^{-3/2}\right)$ in practice.
-The trust-region algorithm of \cite{CurtRobiRoyeWrig21} has the same complexity as \al{AN2C}.
+The trust-region algorithm of \cite{CurtRobiRoyeWrig21} has the same total complexity as \al{AN2C} although their method requires only $\mathcal{O}\left( \epsilon^{-3/2}\right)$ gradient and Hessian calls whereas our algorithm suffers from an additional $|\log(\epsilon)|$ term.

-We conclude this analysis by noting that Theorem~\ref{Complexity bound} also applies to the \al{AN2E} algorithm introduced on page~\pageref{an2cevdef}.
-Indeed trial steps are then computed solely via \req{skhardcase} in this method and the fact that $\calS^{conv}$ is therefore empty does not affect our arguments.
-Hence the $\calO\left( | \log(\epsilon)|\epsilon^{-3/2} \right)$ complexity order in $\epsilon$ also holds for the \al{AN2E} algorithm.